sitehostnz/terraform-provider-sitehost/examples/dns/README.md

-# SiteHost Linux VPS + Nginx
+# SiteHost DNS

-This example launches a Ubuntu 22.04 LTS server with a nginx web server.
+This example adds a [DNS Zone](https://kb.sitehost.nz/dns/dns-zones) to SiteHost Control Panel and adds the MX records to link your domain with [Google Workspace](https://support.google.com/a/answer/174125?hl=en).

 > Note: To run this example, first configure your SiteHost provider as described in <https://kb.sitehost.nz/developers/terraform-provider>.